 Your baby has a minor cleft of lip and/or palate

 If faced with any of the above situations, some mothers may wish to cup feed (and avoid bottle use) due to a concern about nipple confusion.
-Nipple confusion is where the baby mixes up the mouth actions needed for bottle feeding with those needed for breastfeeding, when switching between the two.
+Nipple confusion is where the baby is said to develop a preference for bottle feeding and is fussy or refuses to breastfeed as a result.
 There is limited documented evidence about nipple confusion.